Foo-Manroot/foo-manroot.github.io/_projects/useful/time-wanderer.md

 	  - Github: {% include icon-github.html username="sergio-sanchezl" %}

-  - **Zamar-Elahi**: Designer of the characters and objects .
+  - **Zamar-Elahi Fazal Roura**: Designer of the characters and objects .
 Also, as Pablo, he was assigned some global fixes around the game.

 ----